Everything You Need To Know About Getting From Calgary to Banff

 - Your On-It ticket also gives you access to use Banffs public transit system for free!
 This will allow you to take the bus for free all around Banff, which is a huge perk.

-Brewster Travel by Pursuit Banff Jasper is a luxury travel and hospitality company that has coach buses to all the best destinations in the Rocky Mountains, high-end hotels, they also operate a number of attractions such as the Banff Gondola.
+Pursuit is a luxury travel and hospitality company that has coach buses to all the best destinations in the Rocky Mountains, high-end hotels, they also operate a number of attractions such as the Banff Gondola.
 They offer a number of tourism packages to all kinds of attractions and you’ll ride in comfort if you use them to get around.
-In addition to Banff, they also travel to Canmore, Jasper, Lake Louise, the Columbia Ice Fields, The Glacier Walk and way more.
+In addition to Banff, they also travel to Canmore, Jasper, Lake Louise, the Columbia Ice Fields, The Glacier Skywalk and way more.
 They’ve also been around for over 125 years and make excellent tour operators.

 - Adults – from Calgary to Banff, the cost is $69 one way. $118 for a return trip.